Pan’s Labyrinth

 Hello, we’ll be your comeuppance for the night.

-He delivers his son to Mercedes who’s standing next to her brother Pedro and shares his most human moment of the movie.
+He delivers his son to Mercedes who’s standing next to her brother, Pedro, and shares his most human moment of the movie.
 Vidal starts to look a bit emotional as he grabs his watch and checks the time.
 He asks the group to tell his son the exact time of his death when he gets older, just like how Vidal’s father, General Vidal, cracked his watch right before his death so Captain Vidal would know how a hero dies.
 Mercedes isn’t having any of it though, and says that his son won’t even know his name right before Pedro shoots him in the face.

 It feels SO justified!